-Some items in Diablo II are socketed items, which means that one can insert runes into them.
-They can also be identified by having a grey name.
+Some items in Diablo II are socketed items, which means that one can insert runes, gems or jewels into them.
+Socket Items can also be identified by having a grey name.
 When runes are placed into these socketed items in a specific combination, the item will get a stats bonus from each individual rune along with an extra boost on top of that.
 This special order of runes is known as a runeword.
 Once you successfully make a runeword, you’ll be able to tell when you hover over the image in your inventory.

 Blizzard created Runewords for the Lord of Destruction expansion pack and therefore can’t be created in the classic Diablo II.
 They introduced the most powerful runewords with Patch 1.10 so you must be patched to at least this version.
 There are 73 runewords in total.
 Some of the most popular ones are Enigma, Spirit, Faith, Insight, Fortitude, Call To Arms, Chains of Honor, Exile, Last Wish, Breath of the Dying, Heart of the Oak, Infinity.